-This is our second Sustainability Report.
-Through this report we wish to highlight our Economic, Social and Environment performance for the FY 2015-16.
 Our Quest manifests itself in our vision for sustainability, the framework and the practices followed across the functions with the impact assessed in terms of performance of our company.

-Our strategy for sustainability includes risk management, knowledge sharing, business processes, integrating management systems and ensuring quality initiatives across our facilities.
+Our strategy for sustainability includes risk management, knowledge sharing, business processes, integrated management systems and ensuring quality initiatives across our facilities.
+Our approach to develop this third sustainability report is based on updating quantitative figures and changes in the disclosures wherever necessary.

-The report is developed as per the Global Reporting Initiative's (GRI) G4 Guidelines 'In Accordance' Comprehensive option and includes disclosures on our business practices across economic, environmental and social performance.
-The report content has been guided by Sustainability Context, Stakeholder Inclusiveness, Materiality and Completeness.
+The report is developed as per the Global Reporting Initiative's (GRI) G4 Guidelines 'In Accordance' Comprehensive option of reporting and includes disclosures on our business practices across economic, environmental and social performance.
+The report content has been guided by Sustainability Principles, Stakeholder Inclusiveness, Materiality and Completeness along with accuracy, reliability and attempted to present our report in a balanced way with clarity on disclosures.